mohound/sdk/android/README.md

 ## Installation
 1. Download and unzip the SDK
-2. Copy the .jar file inside the `lib` directory of your Android project
+2. Copy the .jar file inside the `libs` directory of your Android project

 **NOTE** If your project does not have a lib directory, place the .jar file in another directory and add the directory to your Java CLASSPATH variable.